 If you're heading out for a long run or bike ride, don't leave behind your BCAAs.
 Substantial evidence suggests BCAAs can reduce skeletal muscle protein breakdown, and promote recovery and immune response following exercise.
 BCAA metabolism has also been shown to decrease lactate production, which will potentially increase your stamina capacity.

 One mechanism of fatigue in exercise is tryptophan crossing the blood-brain barrier.
 Tryptophan aids the release of the neurotransmitter serotonin.
 The hormone is responsible for sleep, mood, and ultimately fatigue.
-Since BCAAs and tryptophan compete for the same protein carrier, increasing BCAA concentrations can reduce the amount of tryptophan crossing the brain blood barrier, potentially delaying fatigue onset.
+Since BCAAs and tryptophan compete for the same protein carrier, increasing BCAA concentrations can reduce the amount of tryptophan crossing the brain-blood barrier, potentially delaying fatigue onset.
 The recommended dose for optimum absorption is 3-6 grams before or during exercise.

 Caffeine has long been used by endurance athletes to boost performance.
-Not only does it provide a quick pick-me-up for training sessions, but caffeine also reduces your perception of effort and can help delay fatigue — making those longer runs all the more bearable.
+Not only does it provide a quick pick-me-up for training sessions, but caffeine also reduces your perception of effort and can help delay fatigue ' making those longer runs all the more bearable.
 Studies highlight the positive benefits of caffeine consumption on endurance performance.
-What’s more caffeine also increases your fat burning capacity, which can help with weight management.
-Taking a dose of caffeine about 45 minutes before your activity, in the form of a coffee, or other caffeine supplement, can help you power through a 5K or 10K, a long bike ride, or even a marathon.
+What's more, caffeine also increases your fat burning capacity, which can help with weight management.
+Taking a dose of caffeine about 45 minutes before your activity, in the form of a coffee, or other caffeine supplements, can help you power through a 5K or 10K, a long bike ride, or even a marathon.
 When choosing a supplement, look at the caffeine dosage, ensuring that it does not exceed 1.3-2.7 milligrams per pound of body weight (200-400 milligrams for a 150-pound individual).